infor-cloud/xtendm3/docs/documentation/api-specification/session-api.md

 Features of this API.

 ### Store a value to session
 To store a value to a session storage layer you can use the SessionAPI method.
-The parameter named i.e. key can be anything.
+The parameter name i.e. key can be anything.
 Any object can be a value, so it is not limited to primitive types.

 Example: